xub2/xub2/README.md

-## Hello, I'm Yosup Lim and I'm preparing to get a job as a back-end developer
+## Hello, I'm Yosup Lim
+- I'm preparing to get a job as a back-end developer

 ### Contact

 Email : yoxup.lim@gmail.com